 While cost is clearly the main consideration in any purchase the advancement in the functionality of golf rangefinders has made the decision of whether to buy one or not much more complicated.

 The vast majority of models have now moved well beyond the original and basic function they were designed for and can assist amateur golfers with decisions on the golf course as if they had their own caddie walking alongside them.

 For a growing number of golfers today therefore golf rangefinders are a key component of their golf bag as they offer an additional way, beyond the tried and tested method of more practice on the range, to improve their golf scores.

-If you are interested in checking out the best rangefinders you can find them on Amazon here:
+Top tip: If you are interested in checking out the best laser rangefinders as recommended by MyGolfSpy and Golf Digest check them out on Amazon here: